astutespruce/secas-blueprint/source_data/boundaries/README.md

 ## Priority Amphibian and Reptile Conservation Areas (PARCAs)

-These were provided previously by USFWS staff as part of the South Atlantic Simple Viewer.
+These were provided via email by Hilary Morris on 9/4/2024.
+Use the name and description for "Neuse Tar River PARCA" from the previous PARCA data that was limited to the South Atlantic.